DullSmallmega176/Bloxburg-Macro/README.md

 how to set up

-1. this macro requires a monitor scale of 100% and a 1920x1080 monitor because IT WONT'T WORK because of stuff in the game being smaller or bigger between scale, this will probably apply for your character's age and whatever.
+1. this macro requires a monitor scale of 100% and a 1920x1080 monitor because IT WON'T WORK. because of stuff in the game being smaller or bigger depending on your scale/resolution, this will probably apply for your character's age and whatever, tutorial whenever this is finished

 2. this will need a specifc build at your plot because of rotation purposes. there will be a video tutorial at some point because this is a WORK ON PROGRESS